Two closed forms for the Apostol-Bernoulli polynomials: Introduction

-The Apostol-Bernoulli polynomials $B_n(u,z)$ are natural generalizations of the Bernoulli polynomials, they were first introduced by Apostol \cite{Ap} in order to study the Lipschitz-Lerch zeta functions (also see \cite[Section 5]{Navas}).
+The Apostol-Bernoulli polynomials $B_n(u,z)$ are natural generalizations of the Bernoulli polynomials, they were introduced by Apostol in 1951 (see \cite{Ap}) and were first named by Luo in 2004 (see \cite{Luo04}).
 Their definitions are as follows,

-where $|x|\leq 2\pi$ when $z=1$; $|x|\leq |\textrm{log}~z|$ when $z\neq 1$ (see ~\cite{LS}).
+where $|x|< 2\pi$ when $z=1$; $|x|< |\textrm{log}~z|$ when $z\neq 1$ (see ~\cite{Luo04}).
 In particular, $B_n(z)=B_n(0,z)$ are the Apostol-Bernoulli numbers.
 Letting $z=1$ in (\ref{AB-def}), we obtain the Bernoulli polynomials $B_n(u)$ and Bernoulli numbers $B_n,$ respectively.

-During recent years, the Apostol-Bernoulli polynomials and numbers including their applications have been widely studied by many authors (see \cite{Ba,Bo,CJS,He1,He2,He3, KH,Kim, HB,Luof, LS, NFV, pre, Srivastava, Srivastava2, WZ,XC} and references therein).